 Brixton Book Group

-The south London based book club meets in a Brixton pub once a month, and new members are always welcome to join in the book chat.
-The group meets every 3-4 weeks to discuss the previous month’s book and pick the next one.
-It’s a very relaxed group that usually meets at the Effra Social and books are pitched by members of the group and put to a vote.
+As the name suggests, the very relaxed Brixton Book Group is based in Brixton.
+Every three or four weeks, they meet in a pub – usually the Effra Social – and new members are always welcome.
+At each meeting, they will discuss the previous month’s book and pick the next one.
+Democracy rules, as books are pitched by group members and put to a vote.
 Expect lively discussion and an eclectic mix of sci-fi contemporary fiction, non-fiction, pulp fiction and classic – pretty much anything goes.
-The only criteria is to join you should bring along a book to suggest, and turn up to the next one if yours is picked.
+The only criteria for joining is to bring along a book to suggest, and turn up to the next one if yours wins the vote.

 Book Bar Book Club

-The north London bookshop Book Bar is all about bringing people together through books.
-As well as a regular roster of author events, the venue also hosts the monthly Book Bar Book Club, which is currently virtual.
-You can join for a subscription fee of £15.00 which includes the price of the book you’ll be reading that month, which has an emphasis on contemporary fiction and non fiction, including works by Elif Shafak, Natasha Brown and Meg Mason.
+One of a growing number of bookshop-cum-social spaces, North London’s Book Bar is all about bringing people together through books.
+As well as a regular roster of author events, Book Bar hosts a monthly club.
+It runs in-person and virtual events.
+You can join for a subscription fee of £15.00, which includes the price of the book you’ll be reading that month.
+The emphasis is on contemporary fiction and non-fiction, including works by Elif Shafak, Natasha Brown and Meg Mason.

 Plenty of book clubs involve discussing books over a glass of wine or a cup of coffee.
-But, as the name makes clear: eating and drinking are actively encouraged.
-LWADBC meets twice a month in restaurants in central London (usually budget friendly chains including Polpo or Byron) and charges £3 to attend.
+But, as the name makes clear, eating and drinking are actively encouraged at the London Wine and Dine Book Club.
+They meet twice a month in central London restaurants, and there’s a £3.00 charge to attend.

-Some of London’s most inclusive, fun and socially active group are choirs.
+Some of London’s most inclusive, fun and socially active groups are choirs.
 There are choirs for every musical taste, background and belief system, many of which don’t even require auditions.
-Check our guide for a full list of London best community choirs.
+Check our guide for a full list of London’s best community choirs.

 Fitness

-And if running just isn’t your thing, there are plenty of walking groups in London.
-The Ramblers is an association of different groups, aimed at encouraging people to enjoy the benefits of walking.
-There are lots of groups listed on their website, including London Strollers, for shorter walks, Metropolitan Walks (for people in their 20s and 30s), and various borough-based groups.
+And if running isn’t your thing, there are plenty of walking groups in London.
+The Ramblers is an association of different walking groups based in London and beyond.
+Aimed at encouraging people to enjoy the benefits of walking, London groups include London Strollers, for shorter walks, Metropolitan Walks, for people in their 20s and 30s, and various borough-based groups.

 Dancing societies and groups